Sealdah–Bangaon line: Services

 Petrapole railway station serves as a major international transit point for freight and, recently, passengers to Bangladesh with the Benapole railway station serving as its Bangladeshi counterpart.
 The Benapole land port, the largest land port of Bangladesh, is directly served by this line along with the roadways at the Benapole Border Crossing and accounts for more than 90% of the imported Indian goods into Bangladesh.
 Major freight commodities handled by this section are foodgrains, fuel, medical oxygen, stone and gypsum amongst others.

 On 9 November 2017, a bi-weekly international service from Kolkata to Khulna called the Bandhan Express was started by the Indian and Bangladeshi governments.
 The train initially had stoppages only at Kolkata, Petrapole, Benapole and Khulna with Petrapole and Benapole serving as border checkpoints.
 However, due to popular demand a new three minute stoppage was added at Jessore Junction railway station on 7 March 2019.

-The line has a major interchange station at Dum Dum for the Line 1 of the Kolkata Metro and the Sealdah Main and North section.
-Completion of construction and opening of the Line 4 of Kolkata Metro is expected provide four more interchange stations at Dum Dum Cantonment, Madhyamgram, Hridaypur and Barasat Junction.
+The line has an interchange station at Dum Dum Junction with the Blue Line of the Kolkata Metro and the Sealdah Main and North section.
+Completion of construction and opening of the Yellow Line of Kolkata Metro is expected provide four more interchange stations at Dum Dum Cantonment, Madhyamgram, Hridaypur and Barasat Junction.